 And Daniel Craig returns for his fifth and final adventure as 007!
-Principal photography remains in progress, with Cary Joji Fukunaga as director, and MGM and Columbia Pictures expected to release Bond 25 in the U.S. on April 8th, 2020.
-Official title still indeterminate.
+Principal photography on No Time to Die remains in progress, with Cary Joji Fukunaga as director, and MGM and Columbia Pictures expected to release the new saga in the U.S. on April 8th, 2020.
 Ralph Fiennes, Ben Wisham and Naomie Harris are also back as, respectively, M, Q, and Eve Moneypenny.
 Returning on behalf of the bad guys is Christoph Waltz as the aforementioned Franz Oberhauser, with Lea Seydoux as Dr. Madeline Swann, Rory Kinnear and Jeffrey Wright back as well.
 As the main villain, you have Academy Award winner and Night @ the Museum Trilogy veteran Rami Malek, now starring in the final season of his hit USA Network series, Mr. Robot; and the other newcomers are Ana da Armas, Dali Bendssalah, David Dencik, Lashana Lynch and Billy Magnussen.

 In the new story, set shortly after the events of SPECTRE, Bond has now left MI6 and is enjoying some down time in Jamaica.
 But it's not to last, because his old pal, CIA Agent Felix Leiter, needs Bond's help.
 Felix has been tracking down a mysterious new villain who, armed with the latest in digital technology, has kidnapped one of the world's most important scientists!
 It's a quest that will take Bond and Felix through the snowy fjords of Norway, and deep into Italy's more iconic landmarks.
-Behind the scenes, a new squad joins Barbara Broccoli and Michael G. Wilson: screenwriters Scott Burns and Phoebe Waller-Bridge; director of photography Linus Sandgren, film editors Tom Cross and Elliot Graham, production designer Mark Tildesley, costume designer Suttirat Larlarb, 2nd unit director/supervising stunt coordinator Olivier Schneider, 2nd unit director Lee Morrison and visual effects senior supervisor Chuck Noble.
+Behind the scenes, a new squad joins Barbara Broccoli and Michael G. Wilson: screenwriters Scott Burns and Phoebe Waller-Bridge; director of photography Linus Sandgren; film editors Tom Cross and Elliot Graham; production designer Mark Tildesley; score composer-conductor Dan Romer; costume designer Suttirat Larlarb; 2nd unit director/supervising stunt coordinator Olivier Schneider; 2nd unit director Lee Morrison; and visual effects senior supervisor Chuck Noble.
 Returning to the creative team will be screenwriters Neal Purvis and Robert Wade; 2nd unit director-cinematographer Alexander Witt, B.S.C.; A.S.C.; special effects/action vehicle senior supervisor Chris Courbould, B.S.C.; and casting supervisor Debbie McWilliams, C.S.A.

-"We're thrilled to return to Jamaica with Bond 25, Daniel Craig's fifth installment in the 007 series," say Barbara and Michael in their e-mail statement, "and it'll be wonderful shooting in the land where Ian Fleming created 007, and where Dr. No and Live and Let Die were filmed."
+"We're thrilled to return to Jamaica with No Time to Die, Daniel Craig's fifth installment in the 007 series," say Barbara and Michael in their e-mail statement, "and it'll be wonderful shooting in the land where Ian Fleming created 007, and where Dr. No and Live and Let Die were filmed."